The inexplicable outline of Pop Culture

 We are talking about a populist movement enumerating a large number of practisers and a wide and hardly catalogable production.
 Maybe for these reasons, Lowbrow Art is not taken in good consideration by the art system and the critics, who have to do with outsider artists characterized by the multiform and uncontrollable vulgarization of the expressive languages, which, being extraneous to the academic world, result hardly understandable.

 But, may it exist an Art which is “in” or “out”?
 Creating an artistic apartheid, it would approve the idea that Art must be subdued to restricting parameters, either technical skill or academic coherence.
-It is not so: Art is in primis a way to communicate feelings and concepts that could not be expressed otherwise; the manner and the technique are just of secondary importance.
+It is not so: Art is

 On the other hand, also the Lowbrow movement does not like the hegemony of critics and art system dominated by marketing logics.